usdot-its-jpo-data-portal/wzdx_sandbox/README.md

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for general good practices on code of conduct, and the process for submitting pull requests.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-See the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the Apache 2.0 License. - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License. - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments